canonical/zookeeper-operator/docs/content/explanation/ha.md

 A minimum of three servers/units are required in a cluster for high availability (HA).
 A cluster with just two servers is inherently less stable than a single server, because there are two single points of failure.
 If one of them fails, there are not enough machines to form a majority quorum.

 We recommend using at least five servers/units of Apache ZooKeeper for production environments.
-That way, one of the servers/units can be taken down for maintenance without loosing HA.
+That way, one of the servers/units can be taken down for maintenance without losing HA.

 Always use an odd number of servers in an Apache ZooKeeper cluster/ensemble for optimal performance and HA.